-Once your vet has ruled out other possible causes, such as a virus, parasite, fungus, environmental toxin or allergen, serious disease of the intestine or bowel or something else, then you can decide how to best proceed with investigating a possible food-related source of your dog’s digestive distress.
+Your vet will rule out other possible causes, such as: a virus, parasite, fungus, environmental toxin or allergen, serious disease of the intestine or bowel or something else.
+Then, you can decide how to best proceed with investigating a possible food-related source of your dog’s digestive distress.

 If an allergy is confirmed, switching your dog to a sensitive stomach dog food may be the easiest, fastest path to digestive comfort at mealtimes.

-As a later section here describes, you can also consider making your own sensitive stomach dog food at home, either from scratch or with the help of the excellent limited diet dog food pre-mixes mentioned here.
+As a later section here describes, you can also consider making your own sensitive stomach dog food at home.
+You can do this either from scratch or with the help of the excellent limited diet dog food premixes mentioned here.

 If you are pressed for time, this can be an ideal solution.

 When you are able to confirm the cause of your dog’s sensitivity symptoms, this will then tell you which dog food recipes will be the best fit for your dog’s nutritional needs going forward.